ivoa-std/DataLink/README.md

 The last stable version is **[REC-1.0](https://www.ivoa.net/documents/DataLink/20150617/index.html)**.

 The next version will be 1.1.
-A Working Draft is already available.
-It is not yet finalized and so, should not be considered yet as stable for operational implementation.
+A Proposed Recommendation is already available.
+It is not yet finalized and so, should not be considered yet as stable for operational implementation, however reference implementations are encouraged.

 # History